-We’ve been making the most of home, fallen back in love with the Isle of Man, and realised just what the Isle of Man has to offer.
+We’ve been making the most of home during 2020 and 2021, fallen back in love with the Isle of Man, and realised just what the Isle of Man has to offer.

 Isle of Man holidays, at home!

 Since many have been unable to leave the Island, the temptation for new outdoor activities has been on all our minds.
-Some have started cycling, many are making the most of glorious walking routes, kayaks sold out!
+Some have started cycling, many are making the most of glorious walking routes, whilst kayaks and paddleboards sold out!

-Would you have completed walking the Isle of Man coastal path?
+Would you ever have tried to walk the Isle of Man coastal footpath?

-Had it not been for patiently foregoing a summer holiday in 2020 and staying on Island, would you really have ever been:
+Had it not been for staying on Island, would you really have ever been: